bbauska/W3Cx-5of5/README.md

 In many programming languages, these templates are called classes.

-You\'ve got a class Person, and you create objects that are instances of Persons.
+You&apos;ve got a class Person, and you create objects that are instances of Persons.

 From a model, you create Michel Buffa.
 From a Hero class you will create